ghott86/marklogic-kafka-connector/README.md

 * Set the __$KAFKA_HOME__ variable:
   * ```export KAFKA_HOME=/opt/kafka_2.11-2.0.0```

 # 11.)
-ZooKeeper configuration and startup
+ZooKeeper Configuration and Startup
 * Kafka includes a script to get a quick and dirty single node instance of ZooKeeper up and running
 * If needed, update the ZooKeeper configuration by editing the properties file
   * ```vi $KAFKA_HOME/config/zookeeper.properties```